Sam Hinton: Biography

-Sam Hinton was born March 31, 1917 in Tulsa, Oklahoma.
+Sam Hinton was born March 31, 1917, in Tulsa, Oklahoma.
 He was raised largely in Crockett, Texas, and studied zoology for two years at Texas A&M, helping to finance his education via singing appearances.
-Leaving college, he moved to Washington D.C. to stay with his parents, where he worked as a window decorator for a department store and did scientific illustration for the Smithsonian in the evenings.
+Leaving college, he moved to Washington, D.C., to stay with his parents, where he worked as a window decorator for a department store and did scientific illustration for the Smithsonian in the evenings.
 While in Washington he and his two sisters Ann and Nell formed a semi-professional singing group called "The Texas Trio," and performed locally.
 In 1937 the group visited New York City to win a Major Bowes' Amateur Hour competition, at which time he was invited to join the travelling Bowes troupe as a single act.
 Hinton left school to tour the country with the troupe, finally settling in Los Angeles three years later, where he enrolled at UCLA to study marine biology, and met his wife, Leslie.
 During his stay in Los Angeles, he landed a role in the musical comedy Meet the People alongside then-unknowns including Virginia O'Brien, Nanette Fabray, and Doodles Weaver.
-After graduating from UCLA in 1940, Hinton was appointed director of the Desert Museum in Palm Springs, California, where he served from 1942 to 1944, moving on to San Diego, California in 1944 as Editor of Illustration at the University of California Division of War Research (UCDWR), a University of California-wide wartime laboratory that was located at Point Loma.
+After graduating from UCLA in 1940, Hinton was appointed director of the Desert Museum in Palm Springs, California, where he served from 1942 to 1944, moving on to San Diego, California, in 1944 as Editor of Illustration at the University of California Division of War Research (UCDWR), a University of California-wide wartime laboratory that was located at Point Loma.
 In 1946 he was appointed Curator of the Thomas Wayland Vaughan Aquarium Museum at Scripps Institution of Oceanography, and served there until 1964.
-In 1965, Hinton transitioned to the University of California at San Diego as Assistant Director, Relations with Schools, and in 1967 he became Associate Director.
-Despite his professional duties, he has continued performing throughout his life.
+In 1965, Hinton transitioned to the University of California at San Diego as assistant director, Relations with Schools, and in 1967 he became associate director.
+Despite his professional duties, he continued performing throughout his life.